The Night Market in Marrakech

-If we were looking for chaos, we found it at the night market in Marrakech.
+If we were looking for chaos, we found it at the Nighttime Marrakech Market in Morocco.

 Bonjour, hello, everyone called, a grand smile on their face and an outstretched hand leading would-be patrons into their store or open stall.